Estimated reading time: 6 minutes

 - What Education is Required for a Medical Assistant and Medical Office Specialist?

 - I’m Interested in One or Both Careers: Where Do I Begin?

 Is the medical field something that has always interested you, but you don’t think you have the time or money to go to school?
-Or, are you looking for a career you can begin within a year so that you can sustain yourself while continuing your education or as a new career?
+Or, are you looking for a career you can begin within a year to sustain yourself while continuing your education or as a new career?

 If this is the case, you may want to consider a job as a medical office specialist or as a medical assistant.

-While these two jobs might sound the exact same, there are several differences between them.
-Let’s go over the similarities and differences to help you choose the best career path for you and your goals.
+While these two jobs might sound the same, there are several differences between them.
+Let’s review the similarities and differences to help you choose the best career path for you and your goals.

 Read on to learn more.

 Medical Office Specialist and a Medical Assistant: Both Public Facing Roles